wie-niet/gps-hub/README.md

 5. Use the 'mount' button to mount the USB disk
 6. now you can use the upload form to upload gpx file.

+7. Use the 'umount' button to umount the USB disk
+8. Detach the USB Garmin
+9. Refresh the page by clicking the title, and use the 'halt' button to shutdown the Raspberry pi.